Chili Garlic Mushrooms

 Garlic Chilli Mushrooms (Paleo, Vegan, Whole30, Gluten-free)

-Nutritious and super tasty, this garlic chili mushroom fry-up is great for breakfast or brunch (serve over sourdough toast or with some eggs) or light, meatless dinner (serve with cauliflower or regular rice or over baked potatoes).
+Nutritious and super tasty, this garlic chili mushroom recipe is great for breakfast or brunch (serve over sourdough toast or with some eggs) or as a light, meatless dinner (serve with cauliflower or regular rice or over baked potatoes).
 This dish is gluten-free, paleo, Whole30 and low-carb.

 Ingredients